Kashmiri Pandits: Dress

 Kshemendra's detailed records from the eleventh century describe many items of which the precise nature is unknown.
 It is clear that tunics known as kanchuka were worn long-sleeved by men and in both long- and half-sleeved versions by women.
 Caps were worn, as well as a type of turban referred to as a shirahshata, while footwear consisted of leather shoes and boots, worn with socks.
 Some items were elaborate, such as the peacock shoes – known as mayuropanah – worn by followers of fashion, and steel-soled shoes adorned with floral designs, lubricated internally with beeswax.
 They also wear the mekhalā, which is a type of girdle.

 There are many references to the wearing of jewellery by both sexes, but a significant omission from them is any record of the dejihor worn on the ear by women today as a symbol of their being married.
 Kaw has speculated that this item of jewellery may not have existed at the time.
 The texts also refer to both sexes using cosmetics, and to the women adopting elaborate hairstyles.
 Men, too, might adopt stylish arrangements and wear flowers in their hair, if they had the financial means to do so.

 Music

 Henzae is an ancient traditional form of singing practised by Kashmiri Pandits at their festivals.
 It appears to have archaic features that suggest it is the oldest form of Kashmiri folk singing.

 Diet

 The Kashmiri Pandits have a tradition of consuming meat, including mutton and fish, but they obey restrictions laid down by the shastras of not eating the meat of forbidden animals such as beef and pork.
 Frederick J. Simoons says that according to some reports, Kashmiri Pandits also consume fish as part of their diet.

 Subcastes

 The Kashmiri Pandits are divided into three subcastes: Guru/Bāchabat (priests), Jotish (astrologers), and Kārkun (who were historically mainly employed by the government).
 All three subcastes interdine and interteach, but only the Jotish and Kārkun subcastes intermarry.

+Krams

+Kashmiri Hindus are Saraswat Brahmins and are known by the exonym Pandit.
+Kashmiri Hindus society reckons descent patrilineally.
+Certain property and titles may be inherited through the male line, but certain inheritances may accrue through the female line.

+Some prominent Kashmiri Pandit krams include: